Dynamics of finite inhomogeneous particle systems with exclusion interaction: Main results

-In Section~\ref{sec:discussion} we discuss the relationship between the lattice model that we study here and a family of continuum models that have been studied in the literature.
 The mathematical development to prove the results stated above begins in Section~\ref{sec:jackson}, where we explain the connection between our model and an appropriate Jackson queueing network, and build on the classical work of Goodman and Massey~\cite{GM84} to give some fundamental results on stability and dynamics.
 Section~\ref{sec:proofs} develops these ideas further to examine the structure underlying Algorithm~\ref{alg:partition}, and here we give the proofs of Theorems~\ref{thm:main} and~\ref{thm:algorithm}, and their corollaries.
-Finally, Section~\ref{sec:clt} is devoted to the central limit theorem in the stable case, and presents the proofs of Theorems~\ref{thm:clt} and~\ref{thm:two-particle-clt}.
+Section~\ref{sec:clt} is devoted to the central limit theorem in the stable case, and presents the proofs of Theorems~\ref{thm:clt} and~\ref{thm:two-particle-clt}.
+Finally, in Section~\ref{sec:discussion} we discuss the relationship between the lattice model that we study here and a family of continuum models that have been studied in the literature, and mention some open problems in that direction.